junyanz/iGAN/README.md

 ## Model Zoo:
-Download the theano DCGAN model (e.g., outdoor_64).
+Download the Theano DCGAN model (e.g., outdoor_64).
 Before using our system, please check out the random real images vs. DCGAN generated samples to see which kind of images that a model can produce.

 ``` bash
 bash ./models/scripts/download_dcgan_model.sh outdoor_64